Cajun cuisine: Rural Mardi Gras

-The traditional Cajun Mardi Gras (see: Courir de Mardi Gras) is a Mardi Gras celebration in rural Cajun Parishes.
+The traditional Cajun Mardi Gras (Courir de Mardi Gras) is celebrated in rural Cajun parishes.
 The tradition originated in the 18th century with the Cajuns of Louisiana, but it was abandoned in the early 20th century because of unwelcome violence associated with the event.
 In the early 1950s the tradition was revived in Mamou in Evangeline Parish.

 The event revolves around male maskers on horseback who ride into the countryside to collect food ingredients for the party later on.
 They entertain householders with Cajun music, dancing, and festive antics in return for the ingredients.
 The preferred ingredient is fresh chicken: the householder throws a live chicken to the maskers, allowing them to chase it down (symbolizing a hunt); other ingredients include rice, sausage, vegetables, or a frozen chicken if a live one is not available.

 Unlike other Cajun events, men take no part in cooking the main course for the party, and women prepare the chicken and ingredients for the gumbo.
-Once the festivities begin, the Cajun community members eat and dance to Cajun music until midnight after which is the beginning of Lent.
+Once the festivities begin, the Cajun community members eat and dance to Cajun music until midnight, after which Lent begins.